The Perfect Accident Insurance Supplement to a High Deductible Plan

 This page is continually updated with the most competitive accident supplement available.

-Current Recomendation: WBA Accident Shield Supplement with four benefit options:
+Current Recomendation for clients under 40: WBA Accident Shield Supplement isn’t age banded and has four benefit options:

 - Up to $2,500 in supplemental accident coverage

 - Up to $5,000 in supplemental accident coverage

 $32.75/month Individual – $49.75/month Family

 - Up to $7,500 in supplemental accident coverage

 $39.75/month Individual – $59.75/month Family